AbdixDev/My-Cute-Robot-Docs/tutorials/placeholder.md

 For example, in [User say something](../starters/userText.md) page, you will find it saying that this Starter provides some placeholders, one of them is [`member`](../starters/userText.md#placeholders), and this placeholder contains the User who started the Sketch.
 BINGO!
 That's what we want

-so in the message content and any [Text](../inputs/text.md) input, you can use placeholder this way:
+So in the message content and any [Text](../inputs/text.md) input, you can use placeholder this way:
 ```
 <place holder name>
 ```
-In our example, when [`Send Message`](../steps/sendmessage.md) ask for content we will input:
+In our example, when [`Send Message`](../steps/sendmessage.md) asks for the content, we will input:
 ```
 Hi <member mention>
 ```
 ![](https://i.imgur.com/dB8iHRi.gif)

-Oh wait, isn't the name is `member` what is `mention`?
+Oh wait, isn't the name `member`?
+What is `mention`?

 ## Placeholder Properties
-Well, you are looking down on placeholder, because it's not as simple\
+Well, you are looking down on placeholder, because it's not as simple as that.\
-each placeholder is of specific type like `member` that we used in the previous example is of type [`Member`](../placeholders/member.md)\
+Each placeholder is of a specific type.
+Like `member` that we used in the previous example is of type [`Member`](../placeholders/member.md)\
-and this type provides some useful informations about the user not just `mention` of user\
+and this type provides some useful information about the User and not just `mentions` the User\
-like let's say you don't want to mention the user actually but just want to print the name of that user after checking [`Member`](../placeholders/member.md) page, you will find there's exactly a property called `name` that does this so the message will be:
+Let's say you don't want to mention the User actually but just want to print the name of that User After checking [`Member`](../placeholders/member.md) page, you will find there's exactly a property called `name` that does this so the message will be:
 ```
 Hi <member name>
 ```